randomtruffles/Dominion_League/_posts/2025-12-07-season-73-newsletter.md

 categories:
   - newsletters
 ---
-Welcome to Season 73 of the Dominion League!
+Welcome to Season 73 of the Dominion League.

 **Moderator Turnover**